 The U.S. Attorney's Office plays an important role in reducing drug trafficking and related violence by identifying, disrupting, and dismantling regional drug trafficking rings.
 It focuses on filling gaps where local law enforcement agencies do not have the resources to keep pace with myriad regional and international organizations trafficking drugs in Idaho.
 By coordinating with state and local agencies through the DEA-led Organized Crime and Drug Enforcement Task Force, the Office has led complex investigations that have successfully targeted the leaders and organizers of large regional, national and international drug networks.
 The office focuses prosecutions on methamphetamine, spice, public lands marijuana grows and prescription drug trafficking.

+Sixty-two percent of Idaho is federal land.
 The U.S. Attorney’s Office works hand-in-hand with federal land management agencies to protect Idaho’s public lands from criminal activity.
 The office handles misdemeanor citations, commonly called “CVBs,” issued by the U.S. Forest Service, Bureau of Land Management (BLM) and Army Corps of Engineers.
 The office prosecutes offenders who (1) damage or, without permission, take resources from public lands; (2) unlawfully take, or “poach” protected wildlife; and (3) commit environmental crimes.

 The U.S. Attorney's Office’s "Project Safe Neighborhoods" program seeks to reduce gun violence in Idaho by targeting violent criminal offenders who carry or use guns to commit crimes.
 The effectiveness of PSN is based on the ability of federal, state and local agencies to cooperate in a unified offensive.
 PSN prosecutions send a clear message to anyone who illegally uses or possesses a gun that "gun crime means hard time" in the District of Idaho.